dicac/Data-Visualization/README.md

 #### Variables

-	“date”.
+	“Date”
 	“AveragePrice”, average price of a single avocado.
 	“Total Volume”, total number of avocados sold.
 	“4046”, total number of avocados with PLU 4046.
 	“4225”, total number of avocados with PLU 4025.
 	“4770”, total number of avocados with PLU 4070.
 	“Total Bags”, sum of the 3 bag sizes.
-  “ type”, conventional or organic.
+	“type”, conventional or organic.
 	“region”, city or region of the observation.

  ### 2. Dataset
 | Date | AverangePrice | Total Volume | Small Hass | Large Hass | Total Bags | XLarge Bags |type | year | region|